cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * Any other simple value (major type 7, any additional information value not yet discussed) is represented by the substitute value.

-* A bignum (major type 6, tag value 2 or 3) is represented by encoding its byte string in base64url without padding and becomes a JSON string.
-For tag value 3 (negative bignum), a "~" (ASCII tilde) is inserted before the base-encoded value.
+* A bignum (major type 6, tag number 2 or 3) is represented by encoding its byte string in base64url without padding and becomes a JSON string.
+For tag number 3 (negative bignum), a "~" (ASCII tilde) is inserted before the base-encoded value.
 (The conversion to a binary blob instead of a number is to prevent a likely numeric overflow for the JSON decoder.)

-* A byte string with an encoding hint (major type 6, tag value 21 through 23) is encoded as described and becomes a JSON string.
+* A byte string with an encoding hint (major type 6, tag number 21 through 23) is encoded as described and becomes a JSON string.

-* For all other tags (major type 6, any other tag value), the embedded CBOR item is represented as a JSON value; the tag value is ignored.
+* For all other tags (major type 6, any other tag number), the enclosed CBOR item is represented as a JSON value; the tag number is ignored.

 * Indefinite-length items are made definite before conversion.